singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 In fact, this is good advice in general when you're confused during whiteboard coding.
 Have a good under­ standing of what a particular function should do ("okay, this function is going to return a list of \__").
 You should verify that it's really doing what you think.
 But when you're not dealing with that function, focus on the one you are dealing with and trust that the others do the right thing.
 It's often too much to keep the implementations of multiple algorithms straight in your head.

-**4.1O      Check Subtree:** Tl and T2 are two very large binary trees, withTl much bigger thanT2.
-Create an algorithm to determine ifT2 is a subtree ofTl.
+**4.1O      Check Subtree:** T1 and T2 are two very large binary trees, with T1 much bigger than T2.
+Create an algorithm to determine if T2 is a subtree of T1.

-A tree T2 is a subtree of Tl  if there exists a node n in Tl  such that the subtree of n is identical to T2.
+A tree T2 is a subtree of T1  if there exists a node n in T1  such that the subtree of n is identical to T2.
 That is, if you cut off the tree at node n, the two trees would be identical.

 SOLUTION